intel/sriov-fec-operator/spec/openshift-sriov-fec-operator.md

 ### Setting Up Operator Registry Locally

 If needed the user can set up a local registry for the operators' images.
 For more information please see [openshift-pacn3000-operator.md](https://github.com/otcshare/openshift-operator/blob/master/spec/openshift-pacn3000-operator.md#setting-up-operator-registry-locally)

+### Running operator on SNO

+If user needs to run operator on SNO (Single Node Openshift), then user should provide ClusterConfigs (which are described in following chapters) with `spec.drainSkip: true` to avoid node draining, because it is impossible to drain node if there's only 1 node.

 ## Appendix 2 - OpenNESS Operator for Wireless FEC Accelerators Examples